centreon/centreon-archived/doc/en/installation/from_packages.rst

  ::

   $ yum install centreon-base-config-centreon-engine centreon
+  $ service centcore start
+  $ service httpd start

-:ref:`After this step you should connect to Centreon to finalise the installation process <installation_web_ces>`.
+:ref:`After this step you should look at the Post-package steps and connect to Centreon to finalise the installation process <installation_web_ces>`.

 Installing a poller
 -------------------